-EXCUSE TO OBTAIN CONFIDENTIAL MEDICAL SERVICES (EC §46010.1): Pupils in grades 7 to 12 may be excused from school for the purpose of obtaining confidential medical services, without the consent of the pupil's parent/guardian.
+EXCUSE TO OBTAIN CONFIDENTIAL MEDICAL SERVICES (EC §46010.1): Pupils in grades 7 to 12 may be excused from school for the puppose of obtaining confidential medical services, without the consent of the pupil's parent/guardian.
 The practice of FJUHSD school administration, however, will be to continue to encourage students to confide in their parents or guardians, clergy, or other responsible counselor when medical or emotional problems occur.
 Only in the most extenuating circumstances would school officials exercise the option to excuse a student to obtain confidential medical services without consent of a parent or guardian.

 PREGNANT AND PARENTING PUPILS (EC §§ 222.5, 46015, 48205, 48980): A pregnant or parenting pupil is entitled to eight weeks of parental leave from school, as specified, but is not required to take all or part of the leave.
 Absences taken for parental leave shall be excused absences until the pupil is able to return to school.
-A pupil will not be penalized academically for leave taken and is entitled to opportunities to make up work missed during his/her leave, including makeup work plans and re-enrollment in courses.
-Please refer to Attachment 3 at the end of this document for the full text of section 48205.
+A pupil will not be penalized academically for leave taken and is entitled to opportunities to make up work missed during his/her leave, including makeup work plans and reenrollment in courses.
+Please refer to Attachment #7 for the full text of section 48205.

-SCHEDULE OF MINIMUM DAYS AND PUPIL-FREE STAFF DEVELOPMENT DAYS (EC § 48980): The District is required to advise all parents/guardians of the schedule of minimum days and pupil-free staff development days.
-Please refer to the District's website at www.fjuhsd.org for the 2022/23 pupil attendance calendar.
-Please refer to the school's website for early/late release days and special testing schedules.
-If any minimum or pupil-free staff development days are scheduled following the distribution of this notice, the school will notify parent/guardian as early as possible, but not later than one month before the scheduled minimum or pupil-free day.
+SCHEDULE OF MINIMUM DAYS AND PUPIL-FREE STAFF DEVELOMENT DAYS (EC § 48980): The District is required to advise all parents/guardians of the schedule of minimum days and pupil-free staff development days.
+Please refer to the District's schedule which is Attachment #10 to this notice.
+If any minimum or pupil-free staff development days are scheduled following the distribution of this notice, the District will notify you as early as possible, but not later than one month before the scheduled minimum or pupil-free day.